 Entrances wider than 20’ shall have a column or permanent divider separating the entrance into two openings, each covered with separately operating garage doors.

-Facade opening(s) for entries to parking areas shall align with Vertical Divisions per Section 10.5 D. 1.
+Facade opening(s) for entries to parking areas shall align with Façade Composition requirements set out in Section 10.5 D. 1.

 Garage Door Standards, As Applicable